subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 Figure 14: Spin Interactions in the Sherrington Kirkpatrick Model

-Samuel Edwards and Phillip Anderson were the first physicists to come up with a mathematical model for spin glasses.
+Samuel Edwards and Phillip Anderson were the first physicists to come up with a mathematical model for spin glasses in the mid-1970s.
 In the proces they introduced several new theoretical ideas that have proven to be very fruitful, but their model itself was a bit difficult to analyze.
 Shortly therafter, David Sherrington and Scott Kirkpatrick introduced their epynomous model (which we will call the SK model), which was a simplified version of the EA model, and this proved to be very influential in the subsequent years, since the model was easier to analyze also captured some of the essential aspects of spin glasses.

-Recall that the energy function for the Ising model was given by
+Recall that the energy function for the Ising model was given by (we are going to use capital J for the interaction strength)

 $$ H = -J\sum_i\sum_{j[i]}\sigma_i\sigma_j $$